When Gustav II Adolf founded Gothenburg in 1621, it was an unfortunate state in Sweden when preparing for war against Denmark.

 1746 - A big fire in Gothenburg

 Kronhuset managed the big fire, but the wooden houses that had been built around Kronhuset, in the so-called Kronhusparken burned down.
-They replaced these with stone buildings, which still remains today.
+They replaced these with stone buildings, which still remain today.

 1750-1759 - Kronhuset gets sorrounded by Kronhusbodarna